 Benjamin Elias Cabell (18??-1888) – U.S. Deputy Marshal commissioned in the Western District at Fort Smith, Arkansas.
-In July, 1888, Ben was dispatched to pick up six prisoners that officer John Phillips had in his possession when he was killed by outlaw, Dan Barnett in Eufaula, Oklahoma.
+In July 1888, Ben was dispatched to pick up six prisoners that officer John Phillips had in his possession when he was killed by an outlaw named Dan Barnett in Eufaula, Oklahoma.

-James Cairns (1851-1934) – Born in Scotland in 1851, Cairns immigrated to the United States somewhere along the line and was living in Indiana in 1871.
-From there, he moved to Kansas and in 1875 began to work as a peace officer in Wichita, Kansas.
+James Cairns (1851-1934) – Born in Scotland in 1851, Cairns immigrated to the United States somewhere along the line and lived in Indiana in 1871.
+From there, he moved to Kansas and, in 1875, began to work as a peace officer in Wichita, Kansas.
 In the same year that Cairns was hired, so was a young Wyatt Earp.
 Both policemen made $60.00 per month.
 In 1879, he became Wichita’s town marshal, a position he held for the next eleven years.
 Cairnes was also the brother-in-law of the famous Bat Masterson, having married Bat’s sister, Nellie.

 Harry H. Callahan – U.S. Deputy Marshal commissioned in the Fourth District of the Texas Eastern District in 1893.
-Harry lived near Hominy, Oklahoma and worked the Osage country with Deputy Marshals Lee Taylor and Charles Douglas.
-In April, 1894, Callahan was involved in a gunfight with several other deputies when they tried to orrest six outlaws southeast of Pawhuska, Oklahoma.
-During the fray, Callahan killed outlaw tom Crook and the possee captured the others.
+Harry lived near Hominy, Oklahoma, and worked the Osage country with Deputy Marshals Lee Taylor and Charles Douglas.
+In April 1894, Callahan was involved in a gunfight with several other deputies when they tried to arrest six outlaws southeast of Pawhuska, Oklahoma.
+Callahan killed outlaw tom Crook during the fray, and the posse captured the others.
 In August of 1896, Harry and his posse were involved in a running gunfight with the Doolin Gang.
 During the shooting fray, one of the outlaws was shot but was carried off when they made their escape.

 George Washington Campbell (1850-1881) – Deputy in Clay County, Texas; cattle detective in New Mexico; and City Marshal in El Paso, Texas briefly.
-Born on December 23, 1850, in Greenup County, Kentucky, Campbell’s father died six months before he was born and his mother died when the boy was just nine.
-He and his three brothers and a sister were then raised by relatives.
+Born on December 23, 1850, in Greenup County, Kentucky, Campbell’s father died six months before he was born, and his mother died when the boy was just nine.
+His relatives then raised him and his three brothers and a sister.
 By 1875, Campbell had moved to Montague County, Texas, where he worked as a cattle ranch cook.
-However, the following year, he was living at Henrietta, Texas where he became a deputy under Sheriff John T. Craig.
+However, the following year, he lived at Henrietta, Texas, where he became a deputy under Sheriff John T. Craig.
 Working as a lawman, he soon earned a reputation for bravery and honesty.
 On May 15, 1880, he accepted a job as a detective for a cattle raisers’ association in New Mexico.
-Traveling throughout the state, he was in El Paso, Texas by the end of the year and was offered a position of El Paso City Marshal.
-However, as the salary was either too low or went unpaid, he resigned in January, 1881.
-Unfortunately for Campbell, he inadvertently got involved in a gunfight, often referred to as the Four Dead in Five Seconds gunfight and was shot by El Paso City Marshal Dallas Stoudenmire on April 14, 1881.
+Traveling throughout the state, he was in El Paso, Texas, and was offered a position of El Paso City Marshal by the end of the year.
+However, as the salary was either too low or went unpaid, he resigned in January 1881.
+Unfortunately for Campbell, he inadvertently got involved in a gunfight, often referred to as the Four Dead in Five Seconds gunfight, and was shot by El Paso City Marshal Dallas Stoudenmire on April 14, 1881.
 Campbell died the following day.

 J.E.
 Campbell – Campbell was a sergeant in the Arizona Rangers in 1903.

 John Carlton (1837-1887) – U.S. Deputy Marshal commissioned in the Western District at Fort Smith, Arkansas.
 He was killed in the line of duty on November 5, 1887.
 Carlton was born about 1837 and resided at Searcy, Arkansas.
-He was employed by the United States Secret Service and served during the Civil War as a soldier in the First Texas Confederate Infantry, before being appointed as a U.S. Deputy Marshal.
-He was killed in the line of duty on November 5, 1887 while attempting to arrest John Hogan in Dennison, Texas.
-Hogan who was tried and convicted in a Texas court and sentenced to life imprisonment in 1888.
+He was employed by the United States Secret Service and served as a soldier in the First Texas Confederate Infantry during the Civil War before being appointed as a U.S. Deputy Marshal.
+He was killed in the line of duty on November 5, 1887, while attempting to arrest John Hogan in Dennison, Texas.
+Hogan was tried and convicted in a Texas court and sentenced to life imprisonment in 1888.

 James Carlyle (18??-1880) – Carlyle was a deputy sheriff in Las Vegas, New Mexico when he was killed by on December 1, 1880.

 B.P.
 “Bat” Carr – Primarily a gambler and businessman, Carr was made city marshal of Caldwell, Kansas, and made the mistake of hiring Henry Newton Brown as a deputy.
-Brown would go on to rob a bank, kill a man and be hanged.
+Brown would rob a bank, kill a man, and be hanged.

-William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District court at Fort Smith, Arkansas in 1887.
-Though having a solid service record, he was accused of assisting the outlaw Christian brothers from escaping a jail in Oklahoma City and spent the rest of his life in hiding.
+William H. “Bill” Carr (18??-19??) – U.S. Deputy Marshal commissioned in the Western District Court at Fort Smith, Arkansas in 1887.
+Though he had a solid service record, he was accused of assisting the outlaw Christian brothers from escaping jail in Oklahoma City and spent the rest of his life hiding.